bsmg/beat-saber-community-wiki/beginners-guide.md

 See [install folder](FAQ/install-folder).

 ## Beast Saber
 [Beast Saber](https://www.bsaber.com) is a review site that aims to curate all of the songs on Beat Saver!
+You can also download playlists, follow mappers, find songs using advanced sorting methods and more.

 ## Beat Drop
 [Beat Drop](https://bsaber.com/beatdrop/) is a desktop application that allows you to download songs, and create playlists as well!